-Use a good straight-edge to check both sides of the blade’s sides.
+Use a good straight-edge to check both of the blade’s sides.
 They must be straight.
 If they curve in or out it will be difficult to convince it to cut a clean straight mortise.
-If the blade is banana-shaped, it can’t cut a straight mortise anymore than a politician can tell the truth while his heart beats (it’s rumored that many have hearts).
+If the blade is banana-shaped, it can’t cut a straight mortise anymore than a politician can tell the truth while his heart beats (it’s rumored that some have hearts).

 If the blade’s sides are not straight, they must be corrected by carefully grinding and polishing them.
 But hold your horses there Hoss, don’t do anything drastic yet, just make a note on your little drawing: there’s still more to check first.

 Next check the sides of the blade across their width.
 They must be either flat (best) or hollow ground (acceptable).
 But if they bulge outwards the blade will bind and can never cut a clean precise mortise, so corrections are absolutely necessary.

 Mark any irregularities on your sketch.

 Sides angled with respect to the ura Slightly less than 90˚ may be acceptable (but less than ideal) on condition that both sides are the same angle.
 If, however, one side is 90˚, for instance, and the opposite side measures 80˚, well that is not good and may require correction.

 The sides of the blade should be at right angles (90°) to the ura lands.
 If not, the chisel will skew left or right during each cut, a common problem with most chisels.
 Beloved Customer has no doubt experienced this.

 For now, just mark any irregularities on your sketch.